braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.2.6 Lemma: Site Maximality {#3.2.6}

-:::info[**Exclusion of Trees with Insufficient Rewrite Site Density**]
+:::info[**Exclusion of Trees with Insufficient Rewrite Site Density via Branching Optimization**]

-Every tree graph whose structure yields a strictly sub-maximal number of compliant 2-path rewrite sites receives exclusion from candidacy for the vacuum state $G_0$.
+Every tree graph whose structure yields a strictly sub-maximal number of compliant 2-Path rewrite sites [(§1.5.2)](ontology#1.5.2) is excluded from candidacy for $G_0$.
+Maximization of rewrite sites is required to ensure sufficient participancy in the geometric evolution and to prevent dynamical stagnation.

 ### 3.2.6.1 Proof: Branching Optimization {#3.2.6.1}

-:::tip[**Verification of Site Density Maximization in Maximally Branched Trees**]
+:::tip[**Verification of Site Density Maximization in Maximally Branched Trees using Combinatorial Counting**]

-The Principle of Unique Causality [(§2.3.3)](#2.3.3) and the Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1) jointly require that the vacuum state achieves sufficient participancy of all vertices in the emergent geometric process.
+The Principle of Unique Causality [(§2.3.3)](axioms#2.3.3) and the Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) jointly require that the vacuum state achieves sufficient participancy of all vertices in the emergent geometric process.
 Sufficient participancy demands the absolute maximum possible number of compliant 2-path sites per vertex.

 In any tree, the total number of compliant 2-paths equals the sum over all internal vertices of $(\deg(v) - 1)$.
 This sum achieves its maximum value when the degree distribution remains as uniform as possible with minimum degree at least 3 for internal vertices.